rudra-bt49/WebpageForm_with_google_sheet_entry/README.md

 Javascript

 # Registartion Form
-created registration form and on success all fields get saved in google sheet's register tab. added real time validation on each field. use of localSTorage to store some details.
+created registration form and on success all fields get saved in google sheet's Register tab. added real time validation on each field. use of localSTorage to store some details.

 # Login Form
 created login form and css
 added login credentials check in login.js and on successful login, redirect to home page

+# Contact Form
+created contact form and on success all fields get saved in google sheet's Contact tab. added real time validation on each field. use of localSTorage to get some details.

+# Logout Button
+added Logout button functionality on home page.